Jubilee:

 How to Find and Record Your Unique Heritage by

-Emily Anne Croom in Books,
+Emily Anne Croom (Books),

-Franklin Carter Smith in Books (Paperback) |
+Franklin Carter Smith (Books) (Paperback) |

 Should America Pay: Slavery and the Raging Debate over Reparations